DUI Lawyer and DUI Attorney

 #1 Arizona Law Imposes Harsh Penalties for DUI

-As we mentioned already, the penalties for a DUI conviction in Arizona are substantial.
+As we mentioned already, the penalties for a DUI conviction in Phoenix, Arizona are substantial.
 If your blood alcohol concentration (BAC) were 0.15 percent or above, you would likely be charged with an “extreme DUI” or a “super extreme DUI” (if your BAC was above 0.20 percent).
 These crimes carry minimum jail sentences of 30 days and 45 days, respectively, and, if convicted, you will face a variety of other penalties as well.
 Even if your BAC was below 0.15 percent, you are still facing possible jail time, fines, alcohol education or treatment, community service, driver’s license suspension, and mandatory installation of an ignition interlock device (IID) at your expense.
 If you are a repeat offender, then the penalties are even more severe.

 #2 The Collateral Consequences of a DUI Conviction Can Be Substantial